princefishthrower/chrisfrew.in/src/content/blog/introducing-chrisfrewin-productions/index.md

 date: "2018-03-01"
 draft: false
 starID: 13
-postType: misc
+tags: miscellaneous,companies,life,Blog Meta
 ---

 # chrisfrew.in as a company!

 Hello there!
-In March of 2018 I streamlined my business process from my old doing business as (DBA) startup, Siren Apparel (it's still alive!) [https://sirenapparel.us](https://sirenapparel.us) with the more general name of this site, chrisfrew.in (that also is creatively my name of course :wink:).
+In March of 2018 I streamlined my business process from my old doing business as (DBA) startup, Siren Apparel (it's still alive!) [https://sirenapparel.us](https://sirenapparel.us) with the more general name of this site, chrisfrew.in (that also is creatively my name of course 😉).
 This DBA name will make more sense to spin off multiple websites, apps, and digital products all under the new DBA name, *chrisfrew.in*.
 Tasty.

 # For New York state, how can you change your DBA name?